sympy/sympy/doc/src/modules/plotting.rst

 The plotting module has the following functions:

-* plot_line: Plots 2D line plots.
+* plot: Plots 2D line plots.
 * plot_parametric: Plots 2D parametric plots.
 * plot_implicit: Plots 2D implicit and region plots.
-* plot3D: Plots 3D plots of functions in two variables.
+* plot3d: Plots 3D plots of functions in two variables.
-* plot3D_parametric: Plots 3D line plots, defined by a parameter.
+* plot3d_parametric_line: Plots 3D line plots, defined by a parameter.
-* plot3D_surface: Plots 3D parametric surface plots.
+* plot3d_parametric_surface: Plots 3D parametric surface plots.

 The above functions are only for convenience and ease of use.
 It is possible to plot any plot by passing the corresponding ``Series`` class to ``Plot`` as